 The ATP that stores energy is used to synthesize more complex cell components from small, simple building blocks.

 To transport substances through the cell membrane and for the movement and contraction of cells.

-Catabolism can occur at the same time as anabolism in the cell, but these two metabolic processes operate independently of each other and use different pathways.
+Catabolism can co-occur as anabolism in the cell, but these two metabolic processes operate independently and use different pathways.